-Nuclear energy comes from mass-to-energy conversions that occur in the splitting of atoms larger than Iron or joining atoms smaller than Iron.
-The small amount of mass that is lost in either of these events follows Einstein’s famous formula E = MC2, where M is the small amount of mass and C is the speed of light.
+Under certain circumstances, the nucleus of a very large atom can split in two.
+In this process, a certain amount of the large atom’s mass is converted to pure energy following Einstein’s famous formula E = MC2, where M is the small amount of mass and C is the speed of light (a very large number).
 In the 1930s and ’40s, humans discovered this energy and recognized its potential as a weapon.
 Technology developed in the Manhattan Project successfully used this energy in a chain reaction to create nuclear bombs.
 Soon after World War II ended, the newfound energy source found a home in the propulsion of the nuclear navy, providing submarines with engines that could run for over a year without refueling.
 This technology was quickly transferred to the public sector, where commercial power plants were developed and deployed to produce electricity.
 Read more about the history of nuclear energy.

-Nuclear reactors produce about 20% of the electricity in the USA.
+Nuclear reactors produce just under 20% of the electricity in the USA.
 There are over 400 power reactors in the world (about 100 of these are in the USA).
-They produce base-load electricity 24/7 without emitting any pollutants into the atmosphere (this includes CO2).
-They do, however, create radioactive nuclear waste that must be stored carefully.
+They produce base-load electricity 24/7 without emitting pollutants (including CO2) into the atmosphere.
+They do, however, create radioactive nuclear waste which must be stored carefully.

 Click here to see animations of fission and fusion reactions.

 This site focuses on nuclear fission.
 In order to harness fusion, many daunting engineering and physics problems must be solved.
-The timeline for solving these problems is undefined, so we as a society must turn to other solutions to solve the energy problems, at least for now.
+The time line for solving these problems is undefined, so we as a society must turn to other solutions to solve the energy problems, at least for now.
 Fusion research is exciting and making great progress, and it should continue to interest humanity.

 |Material||Energy Density (MJ/kg)||100W light bulb time (1kg)|